Alexandria Park Facts

 - 45 hard surface courts including basketball, futsal, tennis & pickleball

 - 18 Dog Parks (6 fenced and 12 unfenced - 2 lighted fenced)

 - 5 Picnic Shelters

 - 1 Indoor Pool

 - 1 Arts Center

-The Park Operations Division of the Department of Recreation, Parks and Cultural Activities manages and maintains the park system within the City of Alexandria.
+The Park Services Division of the Department of Recreation, Parks and Cultural Activities manages and maintains the park system within the City of Alexandria.
 For additional information, please call 703.746.5484.